 The Principia Rewrite

 Welcome to the Principia Rewrite project website!
+To receive updates about project milestones, subscribe to our email list here.

 What we are doing is best explained by a picture: